neil-zip/pluginstxt/README.md

 <a href="#"><img src="./pluginstxt.png"></a>

 ### Summary
-“Developers and website owners rely heavily on WordPress plugins to enhance functionality.
-Currently, the central repository at WordPress.org holds a dominant position in plugin distribution. `plugins.txt` aims to decentralize plugin hosting by allowing developers to self-host and provide necessary metadata for discovery, verification, and secure communication.”
+Developers and website owners rely heavily on WordPress plugins to enhance functionality.
+Currently, the central repository at WordPress.org holds a dominant position in plugin distribution. `plugins.txt` aims to decentralize plugin hosting by allowing developers to self-host and provide necessary metadata for discovery, verification, and secure communication.

 ### Example use case:
 - A developer releases a plugin update and self-hosts it with all relevant details in a `plugins.txt` file.